How to make desk drawer dividers using small cardboard boxes to organize the contents of a desk drawer

 I also picked out a few pieces of scrapbook paper and lined the boxes using a few decorative patterns.
 I still have to collect more boxes, but you can see how I have created pretty dividers to organize all my drawer junk.
 The boxes can be changed and rearranged in many different ways – they fit together like a jigsaw puzzle.

-How to Make Desk Drawer Dividers Using Boxes and Scrapbook Paper
+How to Make Desk Drawers Dividers Using Boxes and Scrapbook Paper

 - An assortment of small boxes